A Concept Drawing of Queen....I mean, King Regnant Jadwiga of Poland

 Dedicated to the polish deviants who has supported my artwork,with special mentions to

-The figure of Jadwiga of Poland is a celebrated one in Polish history, but as far as i can see, she remains a less popular figure outside Poland than the other women of power in the medieval history, like that of Eleanor of Aquitaine or Matilda of Tuscany (or canossa).
+The figure of Jadwiga of Poland is a celebrated one in Polish history, but in my opinion, she remains a less popular figure outside Poland than the other women of power in the medieval history, like that of Eleanor of Aquitaine or Matilda of Tuscany (or canossa).
 But alas, Jadwiga herself deserve a mention in this series, a ruler of her own right, a venerated saint and a popular figure widely adored in amongst the Polish People and beyond.

 How she came into power is one interesting part in which to study.
 For most part of the Medieval polish history, since the time of its christenization and coronation of King Bolesław I the Brave in 1025, Poland had been ruled by the Piast dynasty.
 However, in 1370, the line ended when King Casimir III, decided to pass the kingship to the son of his sister Elizabeth, Louis I of Hungry.
 When Louis died in 1382, the Hungarian throne was inherited to his eldest daughter, Mary, whom at this time, is under the regency of Elizabeth of Bosnia.